craig-osterhout/docs/content/guides/django.md

 ## Prerequisites

 - You have installed the latest version of [Docker Desktop](/get-started/get-docker.md).
-- Python does not need to be installed on your local machine.
-You'll use a container to initialize the project.
+- You have [uv](https://docs.astral.sh/uv/) installed, or you can use Docker to scaffold the project without a local Python or uv installation.

 > [!TIP]
 >